 I received an M.S.W. from the University of Washington in 1991.
 I am a licensed independent clinical social worker in Washington State.
 I have been trained in the field of adolescent and adult mental health and have practiced counseling since 1987.
 I began a private practice in 2008.
 I have specific training and expertise in a variety of issues: adoption, sexual orientation, substance use and abuse, sexual and physical abuse, domestic violence, eating disorders, grief and loss, depression, perfectionism, anxiety and adolescent development.

-In addition to my clinical work, I lead workshops on issues of cultural and individual identity for youth.
-I also participate in community actions against racism and other forms of oppression.
+In addition to my clinical work, in the past I led workshops on issues of cultural and individual identity for youth.